 My brothers and father hunted occasionally, using a shotgun and rifles.
 I fired the .22 the last time I was there.
 I hit a box of matches dead center, first try, with a telescopic sight.
 My skin prickled.
 It felt very satisfying.
 I didn't like that.
 So I didn't fire it again.
 My father uses it for rats, who eat the bird food.
 He hits the rats dead center.
 I didn't want to hit a rat.

 My one brother turned into a man indifferent to guns, the other collected them.
 He would be very sympathetic to the 2nd Amendment.

-I don't hunt game birds, and don't suppose I ever will.
-A flying duck is so much prettier than a dead duck.
+I don't hunt, and don't suppose I ever will.
 When my Edible editor asked if she could send me to do a story in Jersey about deer hunting for city tourists I said, Yes, love to, but I will not pull the trigger.
 Joy Wang wrote that story.
 She's the producer of WNYC's Last Chance Foods, and we realized this when I went for my interview there earlier in the year.

 I didn't mean to write about guns.
 I was going to write about wonderful, sour sumac.

 American gun culture is insane.
 It is wrong.
 It is immoral.
 I cannot think of anything that embodies immorality more than a hand gun or an assault rifle.
 These weapons were made for one thing, and one thing only: